The Earth is the vehicle. The Sun is the engine.

 It is important to understand this constant flow can increase dramatically in pace and intensity as altitude increases.
 The majority of hiking days are chosen for fair weather.
 Scanning the sky en route to the trail-head may help estimate the nature and direction of weather systems.
 Predictions, sometimes successful and often not, can help the days preparation for the impact a rising sun will have on current conditions.

 The precise angle of a moving front will channel air through the mountains in the path of least resistance.
-A miniscule change in the angle of any front can change the path of the weather very rapidly.
+A minor change in the angle of any front can change the path of the weather very rapidly.
 It never ceases to amaze how mountain weather can change so abruptly.
 The uncertainty is the reason extra layers and gear for wind and rain are always carried in the backpack.

 Here is how a typical, well-chosen day may shape up in the mountains.
 An early start is in cool, still air.
 The sky is clear and low-angled light enhances color and contrast.
 When gaining elevation the temperature commonly declines which is helpful to counter the generation of body heat.
 Commonly, tiny, sporadic white clouds begin to form as the sun warms up the air and ground.